vinti8776/v_agarwal/_pages/about.md

 ======
 1. Develop sustainable semi-supervised/supervised learning and deep learning techniques in limited labeled-data settings.
 Applications in text analytics/image analytics

 2. Knowledge graph construction from multimodal data to learn complex relationships using graph theory for predicting future trends.
-Application in COVID-19 Drug repurposing
+Application in COVID-19 Drug repurposing, Early detection of interventions needed in health policies to improve community health and lifestyle

 Recent News
 ======